 - Anything apart from inclusions

 1. Cancellation: If a trek is called off at the last moment due to a natural calamity/unforeseen circumstances (like rains, earthquake, landslides, strike, bandh etc), Indiahikes will issue a trek voucher for the full amount.
 The voucher can be redeemed for the same trek or another trek in the next one year.

 In case, you wish to cancel your trek, please login to your account and cancel.
 Cancellation requests will not be taken over phone or email.

 - Cancellations prior to 30 days from the start of the trek — full refund.

 - Cancellation between 30 days and 20 days to the start of the trek — 50% refund.

 - Cancellation less than 20 days to the start of the trek — no refund.

 Please note: In case of refund, there will be a deduction of 4% (cancellation charges) from the total fee you have paid.
 Also, if you have opted for a trek insurance, the amount will not be refunded.

-2. The trek fee includes all cost from the start of the trek at Manali to the end of the trek at Manali.
+2. The trek fee includes all cost from the start of the trek at Solang to the end of the trek at Solang.